Call the Parks & Recreation office at 509-527-4527 to inquire about a permit prior to beginning any work on a street tree.

 We want to make sure you do street tree work safely and correctly while keeping our tree inventory up to date.

 You need a permit before planting a tree in order to ensure you are planting the correct species.
 You can avoid many sidewalk damage, tree health, and utility line problems by following the “right tree, right place” philosophy.
 Homeowners planting trees can also receive a guide to proper tree care.
+No cost for new planting permits.

 What kind of tree can you plant?